cdoremus/deno-blog/posts/Using_SQLite_with_Deno.2023-02-24.md

+#### 2023-02-24

 # Using the database SQLite with Deno

 [SQLite](https://www.sqlite.org/index.html) is a lightweight database available on most platforms.
-They are designed to exist in memory or persist to a local file system.
-The memory-resident database can also be persisted to a file.
-This post will discuss how to interact with a SQLite database with Deno.
+It is designed to exist in memory or persist to a local file system.
+This post will discuss how to interact with a SQLite database in Deno.

 At this point Deno-native[[1](#1-deno-native)] libraries are the only Deno SQLite client options since the [npm sqlite3 client does not work when run in Deno using the `npm:` prefix import URL](https://github.com/denoland/deno/issues/15611) because [postinstall scripts are not supported by Deno yet when importing with the `npm:` prefix](https://github.com/denoland/deno/issues/16164) (it is on the roadmap).